OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 - Dump keychain items
 - Access to NSLog traces

-### Bypassing Jailbreak Detection and SSL Pinning
+### SSL Kill Switch 2

-- SSL Kill Switch 2: Blackbox tool to disable SSL certificate validation - including certificate pinning - within iOS and macOS Apps - <https://github.com/nabla-c0d3/ssl-kill-switch2>
+Blackbox tool to disable SSL certificate validation - including certificate pinning - within iOS and macOS Apps - <https://github.com/nabla-c0d3/ssl-kill-switch2>

-- tsProtector: A tool for bypassing Jailbreak detection - <http://cydia.saurik.com/package/kr.typostudio.tsprotector8>
-- Xcon: A tool for bypassing Jailbreak detection - <http://cydia.saurik.com/package/com.n00neimp0rtant.xcon/>
+### Usbmuxd

+[usbmuxd](https://github.com/libimobiledevice/usbmuxd "usbmuxd") is a socket daemon that monitors USB iPhone connections.
+You can use it to map the mobile device's localhost listening sockets to TCP ports on your host computer.
+This allows you to conveniently SSH into your iOS device without setting up an actual network connection.
+When usbmuxd detects an iPhone running in normal mode, it connects to the phone and begins relaying requests that it receives via `/var/run/usbmuxd`.

+### Xcode

+Xcode is an Integrated Development Environment (IDE) for macOS that contains a suite of tools for developing software for macOS, iOS, watchOS, and tvOS.
+You can [download Xcode for free from the official Apple website](https://developer.apple.com/xcode/ide/ "Apple Xcode IDE").
+Xcode will offer you different tools and functions to interact with an iOS device that can be helpful during a penetration test, such as analyzing logs or sideloading of apps.

 ## Tools for Network Interception and Monitoring